Ship Energy Efficiency Management Plan (SEEMP)

 SEEMP Part III – ship operational carbon intensity plan (in development)

-From 1 January 2023 new requirements will apply to ships that are required to keep part two of the SEEMP.
+Since 1 January 2023 new requirements have applied to ships that are required to keep part two of the SEEMP.
 From this date, the SEEMP must detail how the ship’s operational carbon intensity will be calculated and improved under the new short-term MARPOL measure to reduce greenhouse gas emissions from international ships, including:

 - the method used to calculate the ship’s attained annual operational Carbon Intensity Indicator (CII) and processes to report the CII to the ship’s flag State